Australia–India relations: Diplomatic relations

 Recent visits by Indian and Australian prime ministers, such as Tony Abbott's visit in 2014, and later the same year Narendra Modi's visit to Australia - the latter being the first by an Indian prime minister in 28 years, and Malcolm Turnbull's visit in 2017 continued to progress the relationship.
 During the visit, in Mumbai, Turnbull announced he would commission an independent 'India Economic Strategy' to guide ties out to 2035.

-Australian Prime Minister Scott Morrison was scheduled to visit New Delhi in January 2020, but postponed it due to the bush fires in Australia.
+Australian prime minister Scott Morrison was scheduled to visit New Delhi in January 2020, but postponed it due to the bush fires in Australia.
 The rescheduled plan for May was put on hold due to the outbreak of COVID-19.

-Prime Minister Narendra Modi has held his first virtual bilateral summit on 4 June with Morrison, as he hoped to expand the strategic partnership with Australia in the backdrop of China's renewed efforts to step up aggression in the Indo-Pacific region.
-The summit occurred amid new tensions between China and Australia over Canberra's call for a global inquiry into the origin of COVID-19, and followed China's incursions into India's territory in 2020.
-Prime Minister Scott Morrison also made "ScoMosas" and in their virtual summit, they even held talks for strengthening their military alliance.
+Instead, on 4 June, Indian prime minister Narendra Modi held his first virtual bilateral summit, with Morrison.
+Modi started that he hoped to expand the strategic partnership with Australia, against the backdrop of China's renewed efforts to increase its influence in the Indo-Pacific region.
+The summit occurred amid new tensions between China and Australia over Canberra's call for a global inquiry into the origin of COVID-19, and then-recent Chinese military incursions into territory claimed by India.

 In February 2020, Australia made the first political appointee in recent era to the role of High Commissioner to New Delhi, The Hon Barry O'Farrell AO.
 This began a period of enormous growth in the Australia-India relationship, though O'Farrell acknowledged often his achievements picked up where his predecessor, Harinder Sidhu, had left off.
 Nonetheless, the first half of O'Farrell's tenure featured unparalleled activity and ambition in the Australia-India relationship: signing a Comprehensive Strategic Partnership; agreeing a free trade deal (ECTA); initiating an Australia-India Foreign and Defence 2+2 Ministerial Dialogue; Australia's re-entry into Exercise Malabar; Australian Navy participation in India's Exercise Milan; establishment of a Strategic National Security Cyber Dialogue; the inaugural Australia-India Circular Economy Hackathon; delivering an Australia-India Business Exchange; and refreshing the India Economic Strategy.

-O'Farrell's tenure also featured a high tempo of two way bilateral visits, including: the first visit by an Indian External Affairs Minister to Australia in nine years (February 2022); three visits by an Indian External Affairs Minister to Australia in one year (February 2022, October 2022, February 2023); and twelve Australian ministers visiting India between May 2022 and July 2023, including the historic first visit by Australia's Deputy Prime Minister and Defence Minister Marles in June 2022.
+O'Farrell's tenure also featured a high tempo of two way bilateral visits, including: the first visit by an Indian External Affairs Minister to Australia in nine years (February 2022); three visits by an Indian External Affairs Minister to Australia in one year (February 2022, October 2022, February 2023); and twelve Australian ministers visiting India between May 2022 and July 2023, including the historic first visit by Australia's deputy prime minister and defence minister Marles in June 2022.
 When O'Farrell departed New Delhi, several prominent Indian think tanks, including India Foundation, held farewell events for him with prominent leaders and commentators expressing gratitude for the impact he made on Australia-India relations.